Skip to main content

 • Add business logic in subclasses

-6.3 Entity Classes as DDD Aggregate Roots
+6.4 Entity Classes as DDD Aggregate Roots

 • Extend Entity Classes

-• Add business behaviors directly to entities
+• Add lightweight business behaviors directly to entities

 • Use them as Aggregate Roots in DDD design